Financial Data Breach Statistics for 2024

 (Cybersecurity Ventures)

 In 2015, the United States declared a national emergency to combat the very real threat of cyber crime.
 Since then, global spending on the cyber war has continued to rise.
-To put things in perspective, data breach statistics by year show that global spending on cybersecurity in 2015 amounted to $1 trillion.
+To put things in perspective, global spending on cybersecurity in 2015 amounted to $1 trillion.

 This means the costs of preventing such attacks have been rising by almost a trillion dollars each year since, with no signs of slowing down.